 The following is a high-level overview of how ICS2 works:

-Everyone who ships to Europe and the UK is impacted (eg. online retailers, manufacturers, exporters).
-They must ensure they have accurate information regarding the recipient and package contents before they send the shipment through the carrier or postal operator to the EU or the UK.
+Everyone who ships to Europe and the UK is impacted (e.g., online retailers, manufacturers, exporters).
+They must include accurate information regarding the recipient and package contents before sending the shipment to the carrier or postal operator in the EU or the UK.

-The carriers and postal operators have the biggest responsibility under ICS2.
-Carriers and postal operators have to enter and transmit shipping data in advance to authorities who approve the plane's manifest and loading of the aircraft.
-If they let a package be shipped to the EU or UK without proper descriptions, they will be held responsible; furthermore, if they let an actual threatening package ship to the EU or UK, they will face consequences such as a sanction for noncompliance.
+Carriers and postal operators have the biggest responsibility under ICS2.
+Carriers and postal operators have to enter and transmit shipping data to authorities in advance to approve the plane's manifest and loading of the aircraft.
+If they allow a package to be shipped to the EU or UK without proper descriptions, they will be held responsible; furthermore, if they let an actual threatening package ship to the EU or UK, they will face consequences such as a sanction for non-compliance.

-Although the carriers and postal operators will be held responsible for noncompliance, providing unacceptably vague, ambiguous, inaccurate, or incomplete descriptions may result in your shipments being held or rejected, leading to delays, possible penalties, and a poor consumer experience.
+The shipper is ultimately responsible for providing carriers and postal companies with complete and accurate information about the goods.
+Although the carriers and postal operators are held responsible for non-compliance, providing unacceptably vague, ambiguous, inaccurate, or incomplete descriptions may result in your shipments being held or rejected, leading to delays, possible penalties, and a poor consumer experience.

 As previously stated, clear, precise, and comprehensive descriptions are necessary under ICS2.